 - Cover and refrigerate the dough for about two hours.
 It's OK to leave it in the mixture.

-- Once the cookie dough is sufficiently chilled, preheat the oven to 350 degrees.
-Line a baking sheet with a silicone baking mat and set aside.
+- Once the cookie dough is sufficiently chilled, preheat the oven to 350℉.
+Line a baking sheet with a silicone baking mat or parchment paper and set aside.

 - Combine the ¾ cup of sugar and pumpkin pie spice in a small bowl, mixing until all the spice is incorporated.